invertedv/describe/README.md

 - -mD \<value\>.
 Value that indicates a missing data.
 Default: 19700101
 - -miss - If present, missing-value filter is disabled.

-- -pdf - If present, the graphs are bundled into a pdf.  pdf cannot use html input.
+- -markdown \<filename\> - If present, the graphs are bundled into a markdown file \<filename\>.
+Requires -d parameter to point to the directory of images.
+If the input files are html, markdown uses links.
+Otherwise, the graphs are included.
+From markdown, you can include it in a Jekyll (GitHub pages) site, or you can convert it to PDF.
+If the -d path is relative, the links are relative. -markdown is run standalone, outside of creating the images.
+Why?
+Well, we'd have to add another flag to specify which image type to use.

 #### Parameter Combinations

 1. -i requires -d
 2. -show is implied if -i is omitted.
-3.
+3. If -d is omitted, -d is set to the working directory.

 #### Examples

-describe -q "select purpose from bk.loan"
+    describe -q "select purpose from bk.loan" -user <user> -pw <pw>

+Runs the query, sending the graph to the default browser.

-describe -q "select * from bk.loan" -i png,html
+    describe -q "select * from bk.loan" -i png,html -user <user> -pw <pw>

+Runs the query, pulling all the fields from bk.loan.
+Both png and html files are produced.
+These are placed in the current working directory.
+One could, instead, use:

+    describe -q bk.loan -i png,html -user <user> -pw <pw>

+which will include the field comments in the graphs.

-describe -t bk.loan -d ~/describe -pdf
+    describe -t bk.loan -d figs/png -markdown figs.md

+Creates a markdown file, figs.md, in the current working directory with the images in figs/png.

 #### Images